rickhagwal/rickhagwal.github.io/index.md

 ### Introduction

-Data Scientist with 6+ years of professional experience, with hands-on experience collecting, cleaning, analyzing and interpreting large datasets, leveraging machine learning models to uncover insights and drive business growth, with a demonstrated history of working across multiple industries- Retail, Healthcare, Supply Chain, IT, Telecommunications and Education domains and posseses an extensive analytical skills, with past expertise building Machine Learning models in different domains such as- Natural Language Processing, Computer Vision, Time-series Forecasting, Recommender System etc., utilizing programming languages such as- **Python, R, SQL, Java**.
+Data Scientist with 5+ years of total IT experience.
+3+ years of professional Data Science experience building Machine Learning models in different domains such as- Natural Language Processing, Computer Vision, Time-series Forecasting, Recommender System etc., by collecting, cleaning, analyzing and interpreting large datasets, leveraging machine learning models to uncover insights and drive business growth, along with past 2 years of experience as a Software developer, with a demonstrated history of working across multiple industries- Retail, Healthcare, Supply Chain, and IT domains.

 ---